Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 })
 ```

 First we define a token variable.
 This will hold our access token when we receive it.
 Then we read the auth file and use it to request a token.
-When we receive the token we return it and set our token variable equal to it.
+When we receive the token we set our token variable equal to it.
 We can now connect to the API!

 ## Connecting to Chat

-We will create a function to connect to chat and add several listeners.
+We will create a function `connectToGlimesh` to connect to chat and add several listeners.
 We will also make a module for parsing data and a module for running commands.
 This helps to keep our code organized.
 Add the following lines to the top of `index.ts`.

 ```ts
 /* Top of index.ts */